-Candidates are expected to have a PhD in Physics or Astronomy and present clear evidence of their potential to undertake leading research in collaboration with industrial partners.
+Candidates are expected to have a PhD in Physics, Astronomy or a related discipline and present clear evidence of their potential to undertake leading research in collaboration with industrial partners.
 The selection criteria will reflect this and involve the individual’s scientific excellence, their capacity to contribute to knowledge exchange, and their track record in obtaining external funding for such projects.

 A commitment to excellence in undergraduate teaching is essential for all academic posts.
 The successful applicants will be expected to teach and to contribute to curriculum development at undergraduate and postgraduate level.
 This includes lecture courses across the School’s undergraduate programme, and supervision of projects for undergraduate students as well as PhD students.
 The teaching will be increased to a full load over the duration of the Fellowship.

 The closing date for all posts is 15 October 2018.
 Interviews are anticipated to take place between 19 - 30 November 2018.